 Many of the churches also double as schools and even medical clinics on occasion when we receive mobile medical teams.
 Teams also run vacation bible schools and food distribution in these buildings.
 More than a few are in desperate need of new walls, roofs, benches and equipment, yet they are full of life.

 We have a new church partnership program that allows your church to connect with a single HCM church to finance the costs of the ministry and build a relationship with the church.
-To learn more about this opportunity and how your church can get involved, email us at email@example.com.
+This is a great way for your church to work as partners to help further God’s Kingdom in Haiti.

 “The Spirit of the Sovereign Lord God is on me, because the Lord has anointed me to preach good news to the poor, He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, to proclaim the year of the Lord’s favor, and the day of vengeance of our God, to comfort all who mourn, and provide for those who grieve in Zion – to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
 They will be called oaks of righteousness, A planting of the Lord for the display of his splendor.”